The Funeral Home and The Medical Examiner

 It is also wise to compare cremation prices as these can vary significantly for direct cremation.
 You can compare online or phone a few funeral homes, asking about a “direct cremation service.”

 DFS Memorials is a network of affordable cremation providers who offer a low-cost direct cremation service package.
-This can especially be facilitated where the deceased is located at the county morgue or Medical Examiner’s office, and the death certificate and cremation permit are released with the deceased.
+This can be significantly facilitated when the deceased is located at the county morgue or Medical Examiner’s office and the death certificate and cremation permit are released with the deceased.

-Visit www.dfsmemorials.com to find your nearest cremation provider and their cost.
+Visit DFS Memorials – Local Providers to find your nearest cremation provider and their cost.
 If you have further questions about what happens when your loved one has been transferred into the care of the Medical Examiner, please speak with your funeral director or contact your county Coroner or Medical Examiner’s office.

 Written by